Alisanne Wonderland Brings French Limestone to Round Top

-French limestone, the world’s densest, is the foundation of Paris’s beauty and Provence’s farmhouse charm—and it’s available in Round Top from Alisanne Wonderland during the 2018 Winter Antiques Show. ( Winter 2018 Round Top Antiques Show (0 downloads) here.)
+French limestone, the world’s densest, is the foundation of Paris’s beauty and Provence’s farmhouse charm—and it’s available in Round Top from Alisanne Wonderland during the 2018 Winter Antiques Show. ( Winter 2018 Round Top Antiques Show here.)

 “Limestone is the fundamental building block of France,” said Alisanne Frew, owner of Alisanne Wonderland, a Paris-based exporter of wholesale French limestone and exquisite antiques.
 “French limestone is a beautiful, ‘living breathing stone’ and the reason people fall in love with Parisian architecture and Provence farmhouses.”

 Frew, a native of the Midwest has lived in Paris since 1973.
 She hand selects French limestone directly from the quarry and delivers it to the United States at wholesale prices under the banner of Alisanne Wonderland.
 The company will be set up at The Compound from Jan.
 25 – Jan.
 28, 2018.